fenago/spark-scala-examples/lab-guides/Lab_22.md

 #### Conclusion:

-In this article, you have learned how to read XML files into Apache Spark DataFrame and write it back to XML, Avro, and Parquet files after processing using spark xml API.
+In this lab, you have learned how to read XML files into Apache Spark DataFrame and write it back to XML, Avro, and Parquet files after processing using spark xml API.
 Also, explains some limitations of using Databricks Spark-XML API.